lakshayvaishnav/roadtoturbin3-hw1/README.md

 ## Conclusion

 This project serves as an educational tool for understanding key functionalities of the Solana blockchain, including wallet management, token transfers, and interacting with smart contracts using PDAs.
-Feel free to explore and modify the code as you learn more about blockchain development!